averma74/RESTful-Webservice-using-Maven-Project/README.md

-# my RESTful web service In Java that runs in a docker container
+# RESTful web service In Java that runs in a docker container

 I've created a RESTful web service In java using maven project.
 My data model consists of four elements which are described below:
 1. Author: who created the message